Choosing between OxGord MS309 vs. Ysding JD101 vs. Autel AL319, which one is the best?

 Q: What is the difference between “generic” and “manufacturer-specific” codes?

 Manufacturer-specific codes are set by certain vehicle makers when none of the generic codes available fit a given problem.
 These will often start with P1 or U1, though some P3 codes are also manufacturer-specific.
-These codes can be read by the Ysding JD101.
+The Ysding JD101 can read these codes.

 Q: Will clearing all the trouble codes turn off the check engine light?